 Now that we’ve told you the 10 things you should know about the Miniature Australian Shepherd, here are the high points that we think are key:

 Points to Remember:

-- Miniature Australian Shepherds are active and energetic breeds that require daily exercise
+- Mini Aussies are active and energetic breeds that require daily exercise

-- They are highly intelligent and need daily stimulation and playtime
+- Mini Aussies are highly intelligent and need daily stimulation and playtime

-- They are a healthy breed but are predisposed to hip dysplasia, cataracts, epilepsy, spinal defects, and vision and hearing problems for merles specifically
+- Mini Aussies are a healthy breed but are predisposed to hip dysplasia, cataracts, epilepsy, spinal defects, and vision and hearing problems for merles specifically

-- They are loyal, loving, protective, and great with children
+- The Mini Aussie is are loyal, loving, protective, and great with children

-- They require no special diet or any special kind of grooming other than weekly brushing
+- The Mini Aussie requires no special diet or any special kind of grooming other than weekly brushing

 This Youtube video below is a great rundown of daily life with a Miniature Australian Shepherd, and it is seriously cute.